microgenlab/porefile/README.md

 All workflow dependencies have been packaged into a [docker container](https://hub.docker.com/repository/docker/iferres/porefile), which is automatically downloaded when the pipeline is executed.
 That's it, you don't need to install any other software on your own.

+Porefile has been tested with each three mencioned container technologies.

+#### Dependencies included in the container

 Dependencies used by the pipeline and included in the container are:
  * [Porechop](https://github.com/rrwick/Porechop) (Demultiplex)
  * [NanoFilt](https://github.com/wdecoster/nanofilt/) (Quality filtering)